23013357/19CS301-Module7/README.md

 EX: 7.2 TYPES OF RECURSIONS
-### Aim: To Write a Python Program to find the sum of all digits in a number using recursion
+### Aim: To Write aPython program to display Arithmetic Progression  series by reading the difference between the numbers and limit  using  head recursion.

 ### Algorithm:
 STEP 1: Start.